WalrusGumboot/linen/README.md

 Currently it is in a very early stage and should not really be relied upon.
 A list of features that I'd like to add one day can be found at the bottom of this README.

+## Usage

+Simply call linen from a shell: `$ linen`.
+This creates a new 10 by 10 sheet.

+Alternatively, to load a saved file, simply pass that as a second file as an argument.
+The default linen sheet file extension is `.lin`.

 ## Working principle

 linen cells can contain a literal number, a literal string, or a formula.
 Numbers will have priority in parsing.
 A cell containing `29.3` will thus be registered as a number.
 Note that the decimal point has to be a full stop `.`; if instead a comma is used, the parsing as a number fails and the input is treated as a string instead.
 If a cell's contents start with an equals sign `=`, the content will be parsed as a formula.